-In 2017, palladium supply is expected to tighten as demand increases, and many experts believe the metal’s price will continue an uptrend that began in 2016.
-With that in mind, here’s an overview of a few different ways that investors can gain exposure to palladium.
+With that in mind, here’s an overview of a few different ways that investors can gain exposure.

 The ETFS Physical Palladium Shares is designed to track the performance of the palladium price, less expenses.
-It holds 253,750 ounces of palladium in London at a secured vault belonging to JPMorgan Chase (NYSE:JPM).
+It holds 137,636 ounces of palladium in London at a secured vault belonging to JPMorgan Chase & Co.
+(NYSE:JPM).

 It’s also possible for investors to hold palladium bullion directly.
-As eBullionGuide notes, investors may buy palladium bullion coins or collectible palladium coins.
+In fact, investors may buy palladium bullion coins or collectible palladium coins.
 This approach may suit investors looking to invest only small amounts of money in the metal.

-Palladium bars and wafers are another option, but eBullion cautions that these are not as readily available.
+Palladium bars and wafers are another option, but these are not as readily available.

 Finally, investors may gain exposure to palladium by investing in palladium-focused companies.
 This method of palladium investing can be tricky — most of the world’s palladium is produced at primary platinum mines.
 As a result, it’s difficult to gain exposure purely to palladium in this manner.

-Still, there are at least two primary palladium miners in North America: Stillwater Mining (NYSE:SWC) and North American Palladium (TSX:PDL).
+Still, there are at least two primary palladium miners in North America: Sibanye-Stillwater (JSE:SGL) and North American Palladium (TSX:PDL).
 The following companies also offer exposure to palladium, in addition to platinum and other metals:

 - Ivanhoe Mines (TSX:IVN) — which is developing the massive Platreef project in South Africa.